Impact

 Advocacy and solidarity in action

-In addition to working with community-led organizations in sub-Saharan Africa, year after year, we continue to create meaningful opportunities for our SLF community – our partners and supporters – to gather, connect, learn and advocate.
-Building capacity and global solidarity is key to our collective efforts to end the AIDS pandemic.
+In addition to working with community-led organizations in Africa, year after year, we continue to create meaningful opportunities for our SLF community – our partners and supporters – to gather, connect, learn and advocate.
+Building capacity and global solidarity is key to our collective efforts to end AIDS.

 International AIDS Conferences